-This is a faithful recreation of the work shed where Chicken Ramen, the world's first instant noodles, was invented.
+III The Birth of Chicken Ramen This is a faithful recreation of the work shed where Chicken Ramen, the world's first instant noodles, was invented.
 The message of this little shed is that even without any special equipment, it is possible to create world-changing inventions with only ordinary tools as long as you are creative.
+Momofuku Ando and the Story of Instant Noodles The footsteps of Momofuku Ando, the inventor of instant noodles, history of instant noodles, and the importance of intellectual property are displayed graphically and chronologically on the wall.

 Exhibition of Instant Noodles This colorful exhibit depicts the worldwide popularization of instant noodles using the annual consumption figures of various countries and CUPNOODLES packages from around the world.
-Tasting Room Products that are not usually sold in Osaka, such as products sold only in limited areas of Japan, can be purchased from vending machines.
-You can have them in this room (or to go).
 In the Footsteps of Momofuku Ando Momofuku Ando invented instant noodles and transformed food culture.
 His achievements and his words during his life are introduced through visual images, along with the exhibition of testimonials and actual medals awarded to him.
 Instant Noodles Tunnel This exhibit displays the instant noodle lineup that started with Chicken Ramen.
 Approximately 800 product packages show how a single product introduced in 1958 grew into a global food culture.
+Museum Shop The shop features original goods from the CUPNOODLES MUSEUM and other items related to instant noodles.
+Many of the limited items in the shop are unavailable anywhere else.

-The footsteps of Momofuku Ando, the inventor of instant noodles, history of instant noodles, and the importance of intellectual property are displayed graphically and chronologically on the wall.
-Magical Table Enhance your understanding of instant noodles while enjoying various guizzes related to instant noodles.
-CUPNOODLES Drama Theater An interactive theater in the shape of CUP NOODLES.
+Enhance your understanding of instant noodles while enjoying various quizzes related to instant noodles.
+UPNOODLES Drama Theater An interactive theater in the shape of CUP NOODLES.
 Anecdotes of inspiration that led to the invention of the world's first cup-type instant noodles, CUPNOODLES and its manufacturing process, etc., are introduced using powerful, large-screen visual images.

 !!!
 My CUPNOODLES Factory Here you can create your own completely original CUPNOODLES.
 In a cup that you design, select your favorite soup from among four varieties and four toppings from among 12 varieties.
 Altogether, there are 5,460 flavor combinations.
-[Museum hours] 9:30 through 16:30 (last entry: 15:30) 300 yen per cup (tax included) \No reservation is required.
-You may need to wait on busy days. \Entry may end early if the number of applicants is high.
+[Museum hours] 9:30 through 16:30 (last entry: 15:30) 500 yen per cup (tax included) No reservation is required.
+You may need to wait on busy days.
+Entry may end early if the number of applicants is high.
+Participation fee is free when used as an elementary, junior high, or high school educational activity.
 Now it's time to make your one-of-a-kind CUP NOODLES package!